yyumna/climatechange_ai/NeurIPS2019_workshop.md

 The workshop does not record proceedings, and submissions are non-archival.
 Submission to this workshop does not preclude future publication.
 Previously published work may be submitted under certain circumstances (see the [FAQ](#frequently-asked-questions)).

-All submissions must be through the [website](https://cmt3.research.microsoft.com/CCAINeurIPS2019).
+All submissions must be through the [submission site](https://cmt3.research.microsoft.com/CCAINeurIPS2019).
 Submissions will be reviewed double-blind; do your best to anonymize your submission, and do not include identifying information for authors in the PDF.
 We encourage, but do not require, use of the [NeurIPS style template](https://neurips.cc/Conferences/2019/PaperInformation/StyleFiles) (please **do not** use the “Accepted” format as it will deanonymize your submission).

-Please see the [Tips For Submissions](#tips-for-submissions) and [FAQ](#frequently-asked-questions), and contact <climatechangeai.neurips2019@gmail.com> with questions.
+Please see the [Tips for Submissions](#tips-for-submissions) and [FAQ](#frequently-asked-questions), and contact <climatechangeai.neurips2019@gmail.com> with questions.

 ### Submission tracks